 It's a common question, but the answer is sometimes perplexing.

 Your neighbour got 16 mm, yet you only got 10 mm.

 Why is that - were they were exaggerating?
 Is your rain gauge broken?

 We regularly hear growers expressing uncertainty around the varying amount of rainfall recorded across short to medium distances and we've also noticed variation across our own site at Hart.

-We're presenting that data in some really easy to interpret, colour coded maps (thanks Declan!) and it's already making for very interesting viewing.
+We're presenting that data in some really easy to interpret, colour coded maps (thanks Declan!).

 You can click on any image on this page to enlarge it.